 The statute made clear that labeling was not in any way linked to safety, which is why the rule came not from UDSA food safety regulators but from the Agricultural Marketing Service (AMS).
 The statute clarified (Section 293) that bioengineered food “shall not be treated as safer than, or not as safe as, a non-bioengineered counterpart of the food,” thereby expressing agreement with the FDA that bioengineered foods are, in general, “substantially equivalent” to non-bioengineered foods in regard to health and safety attributes.

 The statute stipulates that a “bioengineered” food contains genetic material modified through recombinant DNA (“gene-splicing”) techniques in the laboratory, a definition that demonstrates abject ignorance of both the history of genetic modification and the current state of the science.
 Genetic modification has been performed on plants for millennia, and for decades there has been a consensus in the scientific community that the newer techniques of genetic modification, including recombinant DNA techniques, are an extension, or refinement, of earlier, cruder ones.
-Putting it another way, there is a seamless continuum of techniques for genetic modification.
-In any case, recombinant DNA techniques, which date from the 1970s, are being eclipsed by the newer gene editing techniques, such as CRISPR.
+In any case, recombinant DNA techniques, which were invented in the 1970s, are being eclipsed by the newer gene editing techniques, such as CRISPR.

 “Detectable” is also problematic.
 Technologies evolve and become ever more sensitive, so a single, detectable molecule of “genetically modified material” would make a food “bioengineered.”
 This is an invitation to frivolous litigation over what is “detectable.”